B.A. in Africana Studies

 A diverse selection of Africana Studies (AFRI) program courses and General Studies courses are available for completion of either the major or minor.
 Courses are divided into core and cognate categories.
 Core courses are further divided into the following concentrations: history/humanities, arts and entertainment, social and political perspectives, global perspectives, and literature.
 Both core and cognate courses are offered each academic year.
 Independent study projects with interested faculty members are also available.
 In addition, opportunities for study in selected African countries are possible, as are faculty-led study tours to West Africa, South Africa and historic sites across the U.S. Students interested in these travel opportunities should contact the coordinators of Africana Studies and Study Abroad for further details.
 The Africana Studies program is open to everyone regardless of race, gender, sexual orientation, religion, or ethnic background.

-- B.A. in Africana Studies: Global Perspectives
+- B.A. in Africana Studies: Social/Political and Global Perspectives

 - B.A. in Africana Studies: History/Humanities

 See the Catalog of Courses for complete descriptions of course offerings.